woody4165/OpenCore-0.6.8-HP-250-G5-i3-5005-Hackintosh/README.md

-What's working:
+# What's working:
-Audio.
-(Speaker and Headphone jack)
+* Audio (Speaker and Headphone jack)
-Microphone.
-(Integrated and Headphone)
+* Microphone (Integrated and Headphone)
-Audio controls
+* Audio controls
-LCD brightness (also via keyboard)
+* LCD brightness (also via keyboard)
-CPU Power Management
+* CPU Power Management
-SD Card reader
+* SD Card reader
-Webcam
+* Webcam
-Bluetooth.
-(Fully Working with audio support, etc.)
+* Bluetooth (Fully Working with audio support, etc.)
-Ethernet
+* Ethernet
-Wifi
+* Wifi
-USB
+* USB
-Sleep
+* Sleep
-Trackpad (partially)
+* Trackpad (partially)
-HDMI
+* HDMI
-Triple Booting (Linux, Windows and macOS)
+* Triple Booting (Linux, Windows and macOS)

-Problems
+# Problems
-During picker selection, it moves only from first to last selection.
+* During picker selection, it moves only from first to last selection.
 I cannot use graphical picker due to thi issue, but only text picker where I can choose the selection via numbers.

-Not tested:
+# Not tested:
-iMessage, FaceTime, iCloud
+* iMessage, FaceTime, iCloud
-HDMI Audio
+* HDMI Audio